 An example of a CV for Luxembourg

-However, job sites such as Monster.lu have useful articles on constructing a Luxembourg CV and covering letter in English, German and French.
-You can also get your CV checked by TopCV who will help you on your way to finding that perfect job.
+However, job sites such as Monster.lu have useful articles on constructing a Luxembourg CV and covering letter.
+You can also check your CV with TopCV who will help you on your way to finding that perfect job.

 Writing a Luxembourg cover letter